-Uses For alogliptin and pioglitazone
+Uses for alogliptin and pioglitazone

 Alogliptin and pioglitazone combination is used with proper diet and exercise to treat high blood sugar levels caused by type 2 diabetes.
 Alogliptin helps to control blood sugar levels by increasing substances in the body that make the pancreas release more insulin.
-It also signals the liver to stop producing sugar (glucose) when there is too much sugar in the blood.
-Pioglitazone works by helping your body use insulin better. alogliptin and pioglitazone does not help patients who have insulin-dependent or type 1 diabetes.
+It also signals the liver to stop producing sugar (glucose) when there is too much of it in the blood.
+Pioglitazone works by helping your body use insulin better.
+Alogliptin and pioglitazone does not help patients who have insulin-dependent or type 1 diabetes.

-alogliptin and pioglitazone is available only with your doctor's prescription.
+Alogliptin and pioglitazone is available only with your doctor's prescription.

-Before Using alogliptin and pioglitazone
+Before using alogliptin and pioglitazone

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For alogliptin and pioglitazone, the following should be considered: